 - Three years of one Classical Language and two years of the other, plus one of the composition courses.

-The Department of Classics offers students majoring in Classical Languages the opportunity to graduate with honors in the major.
+Students have the opportunity to graduate with honors in the major.
 Departmental honors students must maintain a g.p.a. of at least 3.50 in their first three years of classics courses.
-To graduate with honors in the major, they must complete two courses in honors reading during their final year, one each semester of the year, earning 3 s.h. of credit for each course.
-The readings and discussions must be on an ancient author or a field in ancient history or literature chosen by the student and his or her instructor.
-At the end of the second semester, the student presents a departmentally-approved, substantial research project, which is evaluated for honors by two members of the department.
-Students who write an honors thesis in Classical Languages must be enrolled at the same time in the appropriate advanced language courses.
+They must complete two consecutive courses in honors reading, earning 3 s.h. of credit for each course.
+Honors work may be done in a student’s fourth year, or spring of the third year and fall of the fourth year.
+The readings and discussions must be on an ancient author or a field in ancient history or literature chosen by the student and the instructor.
+At the end of the second semester, the student presents a substantial research project, which is evaluated for honors by two members of the department.

 PLEASE NOTE - Majors in Classical Languages: Currently only one advanced Latin course and one advanced Greek course are offered each semester.
 It will therefore normally take at least three full academic years to complete the Classical Languages major.
 Those studying only one language, Greek or Latin, will normally need four full academic years to complete the major.
 Student who wish to complete the major more quickly will need to take intensive Latin or Greek courses during the summer.
 Intensive Latin is no longer offered in the summer at The University of Iowa.
 For Latin or Greek at other institutions, see the following link: http://www.summer-classics.com.

-If you have questions about our undergraduate program or about the application procedure, please contact Rob Ketterer, Director of Undergraduate Studies.
+If you have questions about our undergraduate program or about the application procedure, please contact Debra Trusty, Director of Undergraduate Studies.